 What are the exemptions of the Law?

-There are specific public places where smoking will be allowed, including private residences, retail tobacco stores, veterans and fraternal clubs, and outdoor patios.
+There are specific public places where smoking is allowed, including private residences, retail tobacco stores, veterans and fraternal clubs, and outdoor patios.
 For a complete list of exemptions of the Law click here.

 -